… life, the universe and everything …

 Among other things, I store the run time of up to 5 pickups.
 This is not 100% exact, but in any case much more accurate than all estimates.

 The motors we use have their own integrated electronics and require two status signals and a square wave signal whose frequency determines the speed for drive.
 This frequency is generated from a quartz reference by means of a DDS chip.
-The output frequency for the speed is set in the chip by a 28-bit register, which corresponds to an extremely fine frequency resolution – more than the motor electronics can resolve.
+The output frequency for the speed is set in the chip by a 28-bit register, which corresponds to an extremely fine frequency resolution.

 Optical markings are mounted under the platter which are scanned by a reflective encoder.
 With the resulting measurement signal and a 25MHz reference frequency, the speed is measured with very high resolution in a 32Bit counter register.
 However, regulating the speed of a disk with such a high mass inertia has proven to be counterproductive.
 The speed is extremely stable even without it.
 The target speed of the motors is calculated by the software from the geometry data of the disk drive and can be adjusted slightly by the operator.

 During my experiments with the ebmPapst motors, I found that they run much smoother when powered from a battery.
 Since the nominal operating voltage is 24V, I connected two 12V/7Ah lead-acid batteries in series.
 These batteries are gently charged when the drive electronics are switched off.
 At every start of the motors the battery voltage is measured first.
 If it is below a preset value, the drive cannot be switched on.
 This prevents a deep discharge of the batteries, however, this has never happened in all these years and I still use the first set.